paulgevers/autopkgtest/doc/README.running-tests.rst

 Unless your test or architecture or RAM availability doesn't work with overlayfs, using -e is highly recommended for better performance.

-If your user can get root privileges with sudo, you can call adt-run as your normal user and specify ``-s`` (``--sudo``) so that the container can be started as root.
+If your user can get root privileges with sudo, you can call autopkgtest as your normal user and specify ``-s`` (``--sudo``) so that the container can be started as root.